Select Page

 All that, simply from being more present in the moment.
 But it still begs the question: In our increasingly reactive world, how do you practice mindfulness and become more present?

-It’s not as complicated as you might think—with the right tools and resources.
-After a mindfulness practice spanning over a decade (and helping dozens of people get started themselves), here’s my go-to recommendations to create a mindfulness practice in your life.
+It’s not as complicated as you might think—with the right mindfulness apps and resources.
+After practicing mindfulness for over a decade (and helping dozens of people get started themselves), here’s my go-to mindfulness apps and recommendations to reduce reactivity and become more present in your life.

 Getting Started: The Best First Step for Mindfulness Novices